rneuhausler/coralModel-analyses/README.md

 sh coralModel-grazingLoop.sh
 ```

-Once the model is done running, you should see a folder titled `output` in the `scripts` folder.
+Once the model is done running, you should see a folder titled `/output` in the `/scripts` folder.
 In here, you will find all the csv files (described above in Outputs and Metrics) organized into folders (mentioned above in Outputs and Metrics).

 To explore your outputs: